šŸ² Readers Are Loving These

 How does your household score?

-1 to 10 Room to grow
+1 to 10 You’re getting there

-11 to 20 Solid foundation
+11 to 20 Honestly, that’s really nice

 The Words They Say